sfabrizio/rooty/README.md

 # Rooty

-A Tiny user management system written in Vanilla JS on ES6
+A Tiny user management system written in Vanilla JS on ES6 and Node & Express

 ## Install